 Bioclimatic challenges Permeable and greened surfaces The deliberate focus on landscaping responds to bioclimatic challenges: heat reduction through the presence of trees, protecting biodiversity by extending the green corridor, soil permeability and rainwater management to help save water.
 Within the ZAC, 7 hectares of land are permeable and/or greened, amounting to 35% of the project's overall surface area.
 The design of the Arena esplanade, which has to reconcile environmental challenges with the presence of 8,000 visitors at maximum capacity during certain events, is a textbook case.
 For example, landscaper Michel Desvigne's rain gardens are designed to take account of the underground constraints in this public space (networks, erosion of gypsum by water).
 Renewable energy: geothermics P&Ma received support from project management assistants to design the carbon-climate road map for the development.
 This framework document, which considers the specificities of the local urban context, determined the requirements that must be respected by the various projects.
-The next stage

-(2023) consisted in drawing up specifications for the buildings in view of the initial consultations of contracting authorities and/or project managers.
 A low-carbon cold-production geothermics system in the Arena building complements the City of Paris' cooling network.
 This also releases "waste" heat, which could be captured and used to heat building via a hot water loop.
 Another possibility under consideration consists in connecting the buildings in the ZAC to the cooling network without abandoning passive bioclimatic design.
-Special attention to health issues Besides heat mitigation, other health issues have guided the design of the project: comfort in new and renovated housing units, protection from road nuisances, the creation of sports facilities and the importance of building-free spaces (over 50% of the area).
+Special attention to health issues

+Besides heat mitigation, other health issues have guided the design of the project: comfort in new and renovated housing units, protection from road nuisances, the creation of sports facilities and the importance of building-free spaces (over 50% of the area).
 An environmental health-impact study is underway, which will serve as the basis for strategies to promote good health and well-being.
-The creation of a 600-sqm municipal health centre is planned in the project.
+The creation of a 750 sqm municipal health centre is planned in the project.